Skip Navigation

 Annotation: This brief provides information about the effects of oral disease on pregnant women and infants and state actions to prevent disease and reduce costs.
 It examines insurance coverage for care, including publicly funded coverage and reimbursement rates; dental expenditures; and where to find state-specific statistics on health status and coverage rates.
 The brief also discusses state strategies to help pregnant women receive care and provisions in the Affordable Care Act, such as public education and tobacco-cessation services.

-Keywords: Access to health care, Costs, Dental care, Dental insurance, Federal initiatives, Medicaid, Oral health, Policy development, Pregnancy, Pregnant women, Preventive health services, Reimbursement, Smoking cessation, State legislation
+Keywords: Access to health care, Costs, Dental insurance, Federal initiatives, Medicaid, Oral health, Oral health care, Policy development, Pregnancy, Pregnant women, Preventive health services, Reimbursement, Smoking cessation, State legislation

 Phurisamban R, Gleick P. 2017.
 Drinking fountains and public health: Improving national water infrastructure to rebuild trust and ensure access.
 Oakland, CA: Pacific Institute, 13 pp.